Awakening to

 To help understand this more deeply, here are some examples of some other abstract nouns:

-For example, everyone experiences things like love, sadness and soulfulness and there are things you can do to cultivate more of them in life, but the actual experience is unique and different in each person.
+For example, everyone experiences things like love, sadness, and soulfulness, and there are things you can do to cultivate more of them in life, but the actual experience is unique and different in each person.

 It’s not that these abstract nouns don’t exist – they are as real as concrete reality – it’s that they operate on a different level to the more physical and objective world.

-Words are incredibly helpful for helping people feel and experience things with more sensitivity, clarity and depth.
+Words are incredibly helpful for helping people feel and experience things with more sensitivity, clarity, and depth.
 Having detailed and precise descriptive words is incredibly important for helping people make sense of their experience.

-A really good example of how language helps people understand their experience better is the word ‘hangry’.
+An example of how language helps people understand their experience better is the word ‘hangry’.

 It feels like there is plenty of opportunity for spirituality to embrace this attitude more and normalise new ways of relating to experience.
+A good outcome is if people are able to connect more precisely and sensitively to aspects of their experience.

 The area in which experiences become more concrete is when there is a scientifically validated way of testing and proving that a truth exists.
 Ideally across multiple people in the same way.

-There’s still an element of care involved in how this is held; some states are bodily processes that can be understood and tested but they still fit within a wider eco-system of beliefs, experiences, wisdom, love, beauty and other more abstract qualities.
+There’s still an element of care involved in how this is held; some states are bodily processes that can be understood and tested, but they still fit within a wider eco-system of beliefs, experiences, wisdom, love, beauty, and other more abstract qualities.

-If you asked 1,000 people to describe an orgasm, there would be some common themes but everyone would describe it slightly differently.
-In theory, it’s the body doing roughly the same thing, but even every orgasm that each person has will be slightly different.
-The idea that a cessation or a jhana is one thing that everyone experiences the same is kind of absurd.
+If you asked 1,000 people to describe an orgasm, there would be common themes, but everyone would describe it slightly differently.
+In theory, it’s the body doing roughly the same thing, but even every orgasm that each person has is slightly different.

-There’s been lots of studies done on sexuality and orgasms and it has done a lot for developing an understanding of sex.
-For example, I believe at some points in some cultures it was general common knowledge that women can’t orgasm.
-Cultivating a scientific understanding of orgasms isn’t necessarily going to give people the answer to enjoying loving, erotic relationships, but a bit more knowledge about physical pleasure can help people move in that direction.
+It’s important to recognise that gaining a scientific understanding of orgasms or sexual reproductive systems isn’t necessarily going to give people the answer to enjoying loving, erotic relationships, but a bit more knowledge about sex can help people move in that direction.

 When it comes to spirituality, creating an understanding of what certain states actually are in the body and how they manifest could be helpful in the same way.